Champagne Louis Roederer - Collection 244 Brut

 Wine rated (2025 guide) 92/100

 A lovely Collection 244.
-The 2019 base brings a maturity and fullness on the palate that commands respect.
-Too few great houses can boast of producing such a full and deep signature cuvée.
+The 2019 vintage offers a maturity and richness on the palate that commands respect.
+Very few major houses can boast of producing a signature cuvée as full-bodied and deep as this.

 About the estate: